matt-eric/this-seems-way-out-there-react-side/README.md

-# *This seems WAY out there.* (Client)
+# *This seems WAY out there.
+(Client)*

+### *A visual effect web app generating responses based on mouse/touch placement and movement.
+Parameters are adjustable through a user-controllable effect bus.*

 ## [Live Demo](https://this-seems-way-out-there.web.app/)

 ### This project has an accompanying [server-side repository](https://github.com/matt-eric/this-seems-WAY-out-there-node-side).

 #### This React.js application currently sources the default values for the effect module parameters from seed data in the GraphQL Apollo server (both in development and production).
-More client/server communication methods will be implemented as this application is developed further.
+More client/server communication methods will be implemented as development continues.

 ## Steps for starting the development environment: